 If you are resting at the same altitude and your symptoms are becoming worse, then it is necessary to descend.
-Worsening symptoms of AMS include increasing tiredness, severe headache, vomiting, and loss of coordination.
+Worsening symptoms of Altitude sickness AMS include increasing tiredness, severe headache, vomiting, and loss of coordination.
 There are signs of High Altitude Cerebral Edema of HACE.
-HACE can lead to unconsciousness and death within 12 hours if progressive symptoms are ignored.
+HACE can lead to unconsciousness and death within 12 hours if progressive symptoms.
 Increasing shortness of breath, cough, and tiredness are signs of High Altitude Pulmonary Edema or HAPE.
 HAPE can also be rapidly fatal if ignored.

 - Having a sensible itinerary is an essential way to avoid altitude illness.
 It is recommended to climb not more than 1,000ft (300m) a day above an altitude of 10,000 ft (3,000m).
 If the terrain is such that this is not possible, one needs to have two rest days, e.g., two rest days are recommended at Namche Bazaar, where 2,000ft (600m) is gained in 1 day from Phakding for most itineraries.
 Having flexibility with 1-2 extra days built into your schedule will allow you to rest when you are not feeling well and help avoid altitude illness.
 It also helps to `climb high` and `sleep low.`

-- Another preventive strategy, such as Gingko Biloba, which was once thought to be useful for altitude illness prevention has not been found helpful in several studies.
-Salmeterol (Serevent) inhaler used to treat asthma can help prevent HAPE and may be used by HAPE susceptible people prophylactically.
+- Another preventive strategy, such as Gingko Biloba, which was once thought to be useful for altitude illness prevention is helpful in several studies.
+Salmeterol (Serevent) inhaler used to treat asthma can help prevent HAPE and may use HAPE susceptible people prophylactically.
 For persons allergic to sulfa drugs and abrupt ascents, it is possible to use dexamethasone, a very potent steroid drug.

 For mild symptoms, one can stay at the same altitude to see if symptoms will resolve and ascend when symptoms have resolved entirely.
-Diamox can also be used to treat mild to moderate symptoms.
-If symptoms persist or worsen at this altitude, the descent is required.
+Diamox can take to treat mild to moderate symptoms.
+If symptoms persist or worsen at this altitude need to be descent.

 For severe symptoms of HACE or HAPE, descent must begin immediately whenever feasible.
-Helicopter evacuation may be essential for decline unless there is rapid improvement with medical treatment, and walking down is reasonable.
+Helicopter evacuation may be essential for decline unless there is a rapid improvement with medical treatment, and walking down is reasonable.
 Physical exertion, even when it is for the descent, can be detrimental for patients with HAPE.
-Severe HAPE patients should be carried down if helicopter evacuation is not possible.
+Severe HAPE patients need to take down if helicopter evacuation is not possible.